alphamu/RatioImageView/README.md

 ==============

 An Android `ImageView` that increases the height of the image view automatically so that the image loaded in it retains it's aspect ratio.
 The aspect ratio is calculated depending on the width of the `ImageView` so only the height is adjusted to retain the aspect ratio.
+You can optionally set a flag `adjustWidth` to force the width to be adjusted to maintain aspect ratio instead of the height.

 [RatioImageView Demo App is on Google Play Store](http://bit.ly/RatioImageView)